Greco-Turkish War (1919–1922): Landing at Smyrna (May 1919)

 On 15 May 1919, twenty thousand Greek soldiers landed in Smyrna and took control of the city and its surroundings under cover of the Greek, French, and British navies.
 Legal justifications for the landings was found in Article 7 of the Armistice of Mudros, which allowed the Allies "to occupy any strategic points in the event of any situation arising which threatens the security of Allies."
 The Greeks had already brought their forces into Eastern Thrace (apart from Constantinople and its region).

-The Christian population of Smyrna (mainly Greeks and Armenians), according to different sources, either formed a minority or a majority compared to Muslim Turkish population of the city.
-The Greek army also consisted of 2,500 Armenian volunteers.
+The Christian population of Smyrna (mainly Greeks and Armenians), according to different sources, was either almost as much or greater than the Muslim Turkish population of the city.
+The Greek army included 2,500 Armenian volunteers.
 The majority of the Greek population residing in the city greeted the Greek troops as liberators.

 Greek summer offensives (Summer 1920)

 During the summer of 1920, the Greek army launched a series of successful offensives in the directions of the Büyük Menderes River (Meander) Valley, Bursa (Prusa) and Alaşehir (Philadelphia).
-The overall strategic objective of these operations, which were met by increasingly stiff Turkish resistance, was to provide strategic depth to the defence of Izmir (Smyrna).
+The overall strategic objective of these operations, which were met by increasingly stiff Turkish resistance, was to provide strategic depth to the defence of Smyrna.
 To that end, the Greek zone of occupation was extended over all of Western and most of North-Western Anatolia.